cloudfoundry/docs-dev-guide/deploy-apps/environment-variable.html.md

 ### <a id='VCAP_APPLICATION'></a>VCAP_APPLICATION ###

 This variable contains useful information about a deployed application.
-Results are retured in JSON format.
+Results are returned in JSON format.
 The table below lists the attributes that are returned.

 |Attribute|Description |